swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 [Python](http://github.com/cognitect/transit-ruby),
 [Java](http://github.com/cognitect/transit-ruby),
 [Clojure](http://github.com/cognitect/transit-ruby) work just as well).
-We'll communicate with client side JavaScript but you can use whatever compile to JavaScript language you prefer.
+We'll communicate with client side JavaScript but you can use whatever compile-to-JavaScript language you prefer.

-But before we do any of that let's first address something that appeared with surprising frequency folowing the announcement - *"Why not use existing data format X instead?"*.
+But before we do any of that let's first address something that appeared with surprising frequency following the announcement - *"Why not use existing data format X instead?"*.
 This kept getting asked even though the third sentence of the announcement post read: